How Antarctica became the best place to find meteorites

 Lawrence Weru

 Larry is a TEDx speaker, Harvard Medical School Dean's Scholar, Florida State University "Notable Nole," and has served as an invited speaker at Harvard, FSU, and USF.
-Larry's contributions are featured by Harvard University, Fast Company, and Gizmodo Japan, and cited in books by Routledge and No Starch Press.
+Larry's contributions are featured by Harvard, Forbes, and Fast Company, and cited in books by Routledge and No Starch Press.
 His stories and opinions are published in Slate, Vox, Toronto Star, Orlando Sentinel, and Vancouver Sun, among others.
 He illustrates the sciences for a more just and sustainable world.